inspektre/vulnhub/README.md

    * Step1: Install external dependencies (#Dependencies)
-   * libpq-dev (Postgres Client library is the only external dependency
+   * `libpq-dev` `libxml2-dev` `libxslt-dev` are the required dependencies.
    * (Optional) If `pip3` is not installed, installed pip3 with `apt-get install python3-pip`
    * Python dependencies are installed automatically
    * To install:
 	    1. Clone repository `git clone https://github.com/UShan89/vulnhub vulnhub`
 	    2. Change directory to vulnhub `cd vulnhub`
 	    3. Install vulnhub with pip `pip install .`

+# configuration

+   * Initial setup requires the following configuration
+        * Create a directory `.vulnhub` in the user root directory and navigate to the directory.
+            * Instance: If root is `/home/ushan`, then the directory of interest is `/home/ushan/.vulnhub`
+        * Create a Configuration JSON File as below with appropriate changes.
+Save the file as `dbconfig.json`.

+             {
+                "DATABASE": {
+                                "drivername": "postgres",
+                                "host": "localhost",
+                                "port": "5432",
+                                "username": "postgres",
+                                "password": "password",
+                                "database": "nvddb"
+                             }
+              }

 # Usage

    Seach Options